0x10-z/gasteizko-rap-player/README.md

 ## TODO

-- Library tab, when song titles are too long text is not well seen.
 - Smartphone library tab is not working fine.
 Searchbox is not sticky on top.
 - About tab describing purpose of this webpage